 - We now know how to use Agree, so you need to show the uninterpretable agreement features ([uInfl:]) and how they're valued. - You do not need to show each step.
 Show the tree in its final form.
 That means: show everything that moves in the location it has moved to.
-The example tree at the top of this homework is a model. - Draw arrows indicating the movements. - Draw angled brackets (< >) around the traces. - If you move a head, draw the complex head that results. - We now differentiate between strong and weak uninterpretable features. - C-selection features are strong. - For DPs with nouns inside, assume a DP, NP structure. - Adjectives will be adjoined to NP for now, adverbs to vP. - (3) We might have misunderstood you. - (4) You were not watching the performance carefully. - (5) I must not have been eating the correct sandwich. - (6) I shall quickly choose a different sandwich.
+The example tree at the top of this homework is a model. - Draw arrows indicating the movements. - Draw angled brackets (< >) around the traces (where things moved from). - If you move a head, draw the complex head that results (not just +). - We now differentiate between strong and weak uninterpretable features. - Category-selection features (like the one for Agent on v) are strong. - For DPs with nouns inside, assume a DP (D NP) structure. - Adjectives will be adjoined to NP for now, adverbs to vP. - (3) We might have misunderstood you. - (4) You were not watching the performance carefully. - (5) I must not have been eating the correct sandwich. - (6) I shall quickly choose a different sandwich.